10 Stages of Grief & Strategies for Healing

 A person may experience severe anxiety over their performance before a big presentation or public speaking event, which can cause them to sweat excessively, feel their heart race, and find it hard to concentrate on anything else.

-A person may experience severe anxiety about driving again after a traumatic occurrence, like a car accident, with panic attacks occurring at the mere notion.
+You may experience severe anxiety about driving again after a traumatic occurrence, like a car accident, with panic attacks occurring at the mere notion.

 Stage 6: Anger and Hostility